cdimascio/watson-nlc-spam/README.md

 Create a spam classifier with Watson Natural Language Classifier.
 This repo provides code samples and instruction to support the IBM developerWorks article, ["Create a natural language classifier that identifies spam"](https://www.ibm.com/developerworks/library/cc-spam-classification-service-watson-nlc-bluemix-trs/index.html).

-Learn how to train a spam classfier, validate its accuracy, and use it to classify new texts.
-You'll do it with Watson Natural Language Classifier
+Learn how to train a spam classfier, validate its accuracy, classify new texts, and run it as a web application.
+You'll do it all with Watson Natural Language Classifier.

 This project contains: